A chancers guide to riding a motorcycle around India

 Sound good?
 Great, let’s jump in!

-How to plan for an epic motorcycle tour around India
+How to plan for an epic motorcycle tour of India

-First off, when we consider the possibilities of an all India motorcycle tour we have to make a choice on the route.
+First off, when we consider the possibilities of a motorcycle tour of India we have to make a choice on the route.
 That decision will be primarily dictated by the amount of time you have available for the trip.
 In my case I had a six month visa at my disposal, cash in the bank and an appetite for adventure.
 That said, I was initially traveling with my sister and with that came compromises.

 The first two months of the trip were to be spent together.
 Lucy had a break between work contracts and felt the call to tag along on the Indian bike odyssey.
 The details of our plan and how it was radically different in reality can be enjoyed in the full story of the trip which is to follow.
 For now though, let’s address the planning requirements for an Indian motorcycle adventure.